seznam/ima/docs/tutorial/final-polish.md

 }
 ```

-Here we use the window utility provided by IMA.js to determine whether the code
+Here we use the window utility provided by IMA.js **to determine whether the code
-is being executed at the client or the server side, as we want our posts to be
+is being executed at the client or the server side**, as we want our posts to be
 generated only at the client side.

 Now we need to integrate our new post generator logic: